brianmccrory/jazzofjapan/_albums/seiji-endo-tsutaete-ikou.md

 After disasters, one may feel powerless individually, yet the act of remembering, passing the message on, and coming together with music unites us and supports our spirit.

-The CD contains three versions of the song, with proceeds donated to affected disaster areas and educational funds for children.
+The CD contains three versions of the song (the original version, an English version, and a solo piano version), with proceeds donated to affected disaster areas and educational funds for children.

-Tracks:

-1. Tsutaete Ikou
-2. Just Pass It On (English version)
-3. Tsutaete Ikou (solo piano version)